U.S. top court allows antitrust claims over natural gas prices

 In an opinion written by Justice Stephen Breyer, the high court on Tuesday held that state antitrust law claims are not superseded by the federal law.

 Breyer wrote that the energy companies’ arguments were “forceful, but we cannot accept their conclusion.”
-They ignored that the Natural Gas Act was drafted specifically to allow states to have a continued oversight role, Breyer added.
+They ignored the fact that the Natural Gas Act was drafted specifically to allow for states to have a continued oversight role, Breyer added.

 Breyer said any direct conflicts between state antitrust law and FERC’s rate-setting process should be handled by the lower courts.

-Justice Antonin Scalia, in a dissenting opinion joined by Chief Justice John Roberts, said the ruling “smudges the line” between federal and state authority.
+Justice Antonin Scalia, in a dissenting opinion that was joined by Chief Justice John Roberts, wrote that the ruling “smudges the line” between federal and state authority.

 “The court’s make-it-up-as-you-go-along approach to preemption has no basis in the act, contradicts our cases, and will prove unworkable in practice,” Scalia added.